Images

 |---|---|

-| Create Interceptor/MCP/Adapter Container | Enabled for the installed images.
-Click to create a new MCP, Adapter or Interceptor container based on the selected image. |
+| Create Interceptor/MCP/Adapter/Application Container | Enabled for installed images.
+Use to create a new MCP, Adapter, Application or Interceptor container based on the selected image. |

-| Delete | Click to delete the selected image.
-Note: Deleted image will effect the related containers. |
+| Delete | Use to delete the selected image.
+Note: Deleting an image affects related containers. |

 Properties